IrisWangHe/IrisWangHe.github.io/_posts/2020-02-23-Academic-Writing-Lesson-I.md

 1. **condition** = assumption
 2. **impose the conditions on problem**
 3. Assumption …  **implies** that ...
 4. **without less of generality,** in the rest of paper we assume …

-​

 ###Numerical Examples

 1. validate the efficiency of xxx

 2. simulation results demonstrate that ...

-3. ​
+   ​

-## Diction
+#Diction

 #### Lemma & Theorem: